dhaval201279/dhaval-shah.com/content/post/2024-08-18-understanding-networking-stack.md

    - **_SYN Backlog_** - For incomplete transactions during TCP handshake
    -  **_Listen Backlog_** - For established sessions that are waiting to be accepted by application

-Length of both these queues can be tuned independently
+Length of both these queues can be tuned independently using below properties

 ``` bash
 # Manages length of SYN Backlog Queue